syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/download-and-installation.md

 ---
 layout: post
 title: Download and Installation | ASP.NET Core (Essential JS2) | Syncfusion
 description: How to download and install the Syncfusion ASP.NET Core (Essential JS2) Visual Studio Extensions from Visual Studio Market Place
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

 # Download and Installation

-Syncfusion publishes the Visual Studio extension in the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETCoreExtensions).
+Syncfusion® publishes the Visual Studio extension in the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETCoreExtensions).
 You can either install it directly from Visual Studio or download and install it from the Visual Studio marketplace.

 ## Prerequisites

-The following software prerequisites must be installed to install the Syncfusion<sup style="font-size:70%">&reg;</sup>  ASP.NET Core extension, as well as to creating, adding snippet, converting, and upgrading Syncfusion<sup style="font-size:70%">&reg;</sup>  ASP.NET Core applications.
+The following software prerequisites must be installed to install the Syncfusion® ASP.NET Core extension, as well as to creating, adding snippet, converting, and upgrading Syncfusion® ASP.NET Core applications.

 * [Visual Studio 2019 or later](https://visualstudio.microsoft.com/downloads).